Orange-OpenSource/ods-ios/docs/components/banners.md

 }
 ```

-- with image from resourcess
+- With image from resourcess

 ```swift
 ODSBanner(text: "One to two lines is preferable on mobile and tablet.",